anastop/mdtopdf/README.md

    ---
    ```

-2. Create `script.sh` with the following contents.
-Make it executable.
-Add it to the directory where
+2. Create `script.sh` with the following content (adapt to match your desired input md and output pdf files).
-   the md file resides:

    ```bash
    #!/bin/sh
    pandoc --pdf-engine=xelatex --toc --number-sections -V geometry:margin=1in -o file.pdf file.md
    ```

+3. Make it executable, and add it to the directory where the md file resides.

-3. Run:
+4. Run:
    ```bash
    docker run --volume "`pwd`:/data" --entrypoint "/data/script.sh" anastop/mdtopdf
    ```